pguyot/arm-runner-action/README.md

 The input parameter also accepts any custom URL beginning in http(s)://...

 It also accepts file:// URIs, which can be useful for caching steps in multistep builds.
-See [.github/workflows/test-cache.yml](cache test) example.
+See [cache test example](.github/workflows/test-cache.yml]).

 More images will be added, eventually.
 Feel free to submit PRs.